The Old Story Retold: How the Jesus Narrative Echoes Ancient Myth Cycles

 10. The Allegory Theory

-11. The Creationist Response: Anticipating Objections
+11. The Believer’s Response: Anticipating Objections

-“Prophecy proves the uniqueness of Jesus.”
+“Prophecy Proves the Uniqueness of Jesus”

 12. Why This Matters for Modern Belief